Star Wars: Millennium Falcon – Smugglers Run: Ride

-The ride is made up of several simulators mounted on a turntable that rotates periodically.
-Guests that work quicker are given more to do (like capturing additional cargo or navigating through an asteroid field) and receive longer messages from Hondo while they wait for their turn to exit.
+The ride is made up of four turntables each with seven simulators that rotate axpromiatexly every 45 seconds.
+If the ride is backed up, guests may end up in an asteroid field or receive longer messages from Hondo while they wait for their turn to exit.

+There is a hidden "Chewie Mode" that guests can activate before the ride begins.
+This mode replaces the usual narration of Hondo Ohnaka with Chewbacca.